EarlyClues/WelcomeNewHire/new_hire.md

 ## Bonus Compensation

 You may become eligible for a periodic bonus.
 But probably not.
 We will certainly do our best to keep you informed of our incentives program.
+(Employee Incentive Program documentation is always posted by company toilets.)

 ## Flexible Work Hours & Telecommuting